 CEOs need permission to build new corporations in countries with presidents and some presidents are not so happy to accept anyone they do not know and may refuse permission.
 C3s are always willing and permission is immediate.
 A CEO with at least six corporations can start building in countries with presidents.

 Another way to quickly increase the number of corporations you own is to bid for buying corporations owned by the Gamemaster Corporations Enterprise.
 This enterprise receives ownership of corporations that do not have any player as a share holder.
 If an enterprise is abandoned, corporations may end up in the Gamemaster Corporations Enterprise.

 Corporations that have investment funds as the only shareholders are also placed in the Gamemaster Corporations Enterprise and can be bought by any enterprise.

 When building a new corporation, you may choose the products you want to produce and start the construction of corporations.
 While doing so, you may discover that the country you try to build in, does not have enough unemployed workers for the corporation you want to build.
 You can try and find a different country to build in but you may also decide to build the corporation anyway.
 You can do so if the country has at least some of the workers you need in all groups of workers that are needed in that corporation.

 Workers in the countries tend to move between corporations and find better jobs that will pay more.
-If you set salaries in your corporations that compete with the salaries in other corporations in the same country, workers will move to your corporations and you will be able to produce at full capacity.
+If you set salaries in your corporations at a level that compete with the salaries in other corporations in the same country, workers will move to your corporations and you will be able to produce at full capacity.

 You may also choose to launch a bid for an existing corporation in any of the countries.
 You will compete against other bidders and against the current owner of the corporation, who may do his best to improve his corporation, increase its value and block your bid.
 Increasingly, presidents understand that private and public corporations are great contributors to their country's economy and they allow them to build.